Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 * * *

-In the previous post I concentrated on the resources required to host an API in [Fargate](https://aws.amazon.com/fargate/) in [AWS](https://aws.amazon.com/), and the [Terraform](https://www.terraform.io/) needed to create those resources.
+In the previous post I concentrated on the resources required to host an API in [Fargate](https://aws.amazon.com/fargate/) on [AWS](https://aws.amazon.com/), and the [Terraform](https://www.terraform.io/) needed to create those resources.

 By the end of the post, whilst I had an API running inside of Fargate, accessible via a load balancer at `/vault`.
-The API didn't do anything useful yet.
+The API didn't yet do anything useful.

 So when I next sat down to work on Vault I decided to concentrate on implementing the API.